 Smart speakers are becoming increasingly prevalent, but 20% of all mobile searches are voice queries.
 A good place to start is to optimize and organize your website for mobile use.
 Here are some other tips to get your local organization found on voice search.

-Google My Business is the most important resource for people searching for local businesses.
+Google Business Profile, formerly Google My Business, is the most important resource for people searching for local businesses.

 Make sure this is optimized and you are keeping each location up to date with correct categories, hours, announcements, important events and regular posts.
 Note posts are only visible for 7 days and then disappear, and rarely does more than one post at a time appear.
 Be strategic about this and include what people may be asking about.
 Add special hours to the profile for early closings, etc.